Raku/nqp/docs/ops.markdown

 ## printfh
 * `printfh(Handle $fh, str $str)`

 Output the given string to the filehandle.
+Returns the number of bytes written.

 ## readallfh
 * `readallfh(Handle $fh)`